clock-icon BESTELLT BIS 17 UHR, ZUGESTELLT AM FOLGETAG package-icon PORTOFREI AB CHF 150 icon-schweizer-standort STANDORT SCHWEIZ

 Thomas JR, Lockwood PA, Singh A, Deuster PA (November 1999).
 "Tyrosine improves working memory in a multitasking environment".
 Pharmacology, Biochemistry, and Behavior.
 64 (3): 495–500.

-No, the capsules are part of the PURE line, which contains only pure L-tyrosine—with no additives or fillers.
+No, the capsules are part of the PURE range, which contains only pure L-tyrosine – with no additives or fillers.

-Yes, both the L-tyrosine it contains and the HPMC capsule shell are 100% vegan.
+Yes, both the L-tyrosine it contains and the capsule shell made from HPMC are 100% vegan.

 L-tyrosine capsules are not suitable for pregnant or breastfeeding women.